spray/spray/docs/blog/2012-12-13-the-magnet-pattern.rst

   }

 which is enough to make the types line up, but isn't quite what we want.
-So, while "magnetizing" single by-name parameters works as expected if the argument is a single expression the behavior of the magnetized version differs from the unmagnetized one if the argument consists of a block with several statements.
+So, while "magnetizing" single by-name parameters works as expected if the argument is a single expression, the behavior of the magnetized version differs from the unmagnetized one if the argument consists of a block with several statements.
 Definitely something to be aware of!